huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 means that it stores the state with lower precision and dequantizes it only for the optimization.
 This is similar to the idea behind mixed precision training.

-To use the 8-bit optimizer, similar to Adafactor, you simply need to set `optim="adamw_bnb_8bit"` in [`TrainingArguments`]:
+To use `adamw_bnb_8bit`, you simply need to set `optim="adamw_bnb_8bit"` in [`TrainingArguments`]:

 ```py
 training_args = TrainingArguments(per_device_train_batch_size=4, optim="adamw_bnb_8bit", **default_args)
 ```

-However, for demonstration purposes, we can also use a third-party implementation of the 8-bit optimizer, to see how that can be integrated.
-In that case, we need to install it separately and then pass it as a custom optimizer to the [`Trainer`].
+However, we can also use a third-party implementation of the 8-bit optimizer for demonstration purposes to see how that can be integrated.

 First, follow the installation guide in the GitHub [repo](https://github.com/TimDettmers/bitsandbytes) to install the `bitsandbytes` library that implements the 8-bit Adam optimizer.